TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑19 (Part 6)

-After completing the weed plants integration, we turned our attention to the next batch of NoPixel resources.
+After completing the weed plants integration, we turned our attention to the next batch of original resources.
 Most were client‑only or implemented purely cosmetic features, but two stood out: **np‑gurgle** and **np‑hospitalization**.
 The former provides a phone app for purchasing personal websites, while the latter updates patient